-- Find the spare wheel, wheel brace and jack in the boot and track down the locking wheel nut key, if applicable.
+Find the spare wheel, wheel brace and jack in the boot and track down the locking wheel nut key, if applicable.
 Before attempting a car wheel change, remove these from the boot and satisfy yourself that the spare is in good enough condition to use.
 If your boot is loaded up, remove all the luggage and ask any people in the car to step out.

-- Find the jacking points.
+Find the jacking points.
 The car’s user manual should tell you where these are.
 There may even be a sticker on the jack that shows you.

-- Loosen the nuts on the wheel you want to change.
+Loosen the nuts on the wheel you want to change.
 You may find that these have been done up too tightly.
 Having the weight of the car on the wheel will help you to undo the nuts without the risk of it falling off the jack.
 If you can’t undo them using reasonable force, you may have to call a breakdown professional.
 You don’t want to risk rounding off the nuts with the wheel brace.

-Jacking the car up
+Jacking it up

-- Position the jack beneath the jacking point nearest the wheel you want to change – this is important because they’re reinforced to bear the weight of the car – and jack it up.
+Position the jack beneath the jacking point nearest the wheel you want to change – this is important because they’re reinforced to bear the weight of the car – and jack it up.
 Do NOT get under the car or put your legs or anything else beneath the car.
 Jacks can collapse.

 When the wheel is clear of the ground, undo the nuts and put them somewhere safe.
 Leave the bottom wheel nut until last to keep the wheel in position.

-- Remove the wheel you want to change.
+Remove the wheel you want to change.
 Be warned, it may not come off.
 Hubs and alloy wheels are different types of metal and can become welded together with heat.
 If this is the case, you will need to call a professional.
 Do NOT pull at the wheel, you could yank the car off its jack.
 A professional will use a much more stable trolley jack.

 The actual car wheel change part

-- Lift the new wheel onto the hub, lining up the holes in the wheel with the screw holes in the hub.
+Lift the new wheel onto the hub, lining up the holes in the wheel with the screw holes in the hub.
 The wheel probably won’t stay there on its own so rest your foot against the bottom of it if you can while you screw in the bottom nut.

 Tighten all the nuts, first with your fingers, then gently with the wheel brace.

-- Lower the jack until the car is resting on the ground again.
+Lower the jack until the car is resting on the ground again.
 Remove it, then tighten the wheel nuts as much as you can.

 Now the car is on the ground again

-- Once you’re happy the wheel is safely located and the nuts are properly done up, replace the wheel brace, jack and damaged wheel/tyre in the boot.
+Once you’re happy the wheel is safely located and the nuts are properly done up, replace the wheel brace, jack and damaged wheel/tyre in the boot.
 You can now reload the car.